Emil Mayer: Death

 To escape persecution from the Nazi regime after the annexation of Austria in March 1938, Mayer and his wife died by suicide in their home (BöcklinStraße 12) in Vienna on 8 June 1938.

 Career

 Kaffeehausrunde, Babenbergerstrasse, Vienna.
 (Reflection of Emil Mayer in the window).

 After Mayer completed his studies at the University of Vienna, he established a law practice at Salvatorgasse 10 in Vienna.

 Mayer's first experience in photography was as an amateur, and he was a member of several Viennese photographer associations that focused on artistic photography.
 His artistic photos include documentary images of Wienerstraße images.

 Mayer was an honorary member of many domestic and foreign photographers' clubs.
 He also authored a textbook and was awarded several patents for photographic devices.

 DREM-Zentrale

-Finally, Mayer left this he law firm and founded a photographic technology company DREM-Zentrale with Nikolaus Benedik.
+Finally, Mayer left the law firm and founded a photographic technology company DREM-Zentrale with Nikolaus Benedik.
 The company's name was an abbreviation of DR. E. Mayer.
 International branches of the company included, DREM Products Corporation in New York and DREM Products Ltd. in London, England.